-- 1. How does visual perception influence behavior in organizations?
+5. means that we pay attention to parts of the environment while ignoring other parts.
+Selective perception; Easy (Knowledge) 6.
+The are initial thoughts and perceptions we form about people and tend to be stable and resilient to contrary information. first impressions; Easy (Knowledge) Sh ort Answer Questions 1.
+How does visual perception influence behavior in organizations?
 The fact that our visual perception is faulty may make it difficult for managers to believe their eyes.
-(Hard; Application) - 2.
+Hard (Application) 2.
 What makes stereotypes potentially discriminatory?
 If the belief that men are more assertive than women leads to choosing a man over an equally qualified female candidate for a position, the decision will be biased, unfair, and potentially illegal.
-(Hard; Application) - 3.
+Hard (Application) 3.
 Explain the process of selective perception.
+Our background, expectations, and beliefs will shape which events we notice and which

 Our background, expectations, and beliefs will shape which events we notice and which events we ignore.
 For example, an executive's functional background will affect the changes he or she perceives in the environment.

-(Medium; Application) - 4.
-Why does selective perception perpetuate stereotypes?
+4. Why does selective perception perpetuate stereotypes?

 We are less likely to notice events that go against our beliefs.
-(Medium; Application)